angelacordoba/trendsentiments/README.md

 Next, the entertainment begins with <code>trendsentiments</code>.

-Its first and only argument takes the name of a country, in lowercase letters and surrounded by quotation marks, that users want to see analyze the trends from.
+Its first and only argument takes the name of a country, in lowercase letters and surrounded by quotation marks, that users want to analyze the trends from.

 The package will analyze 100 tweets from each of the top 5 trends of the